collapsed-stacks/firearms/questions/1134/cleaning-of-piston-driven-ar-15.md

 - tagged: `ar-15`, `cleaning`, `maintenance`
 - score: 1

-<p>How many rounds should you shoot thru a piston driven AR-15 before you clean the piston itself?</p>
+How many rounds should you shoot thru a piston driven AR-15 before you clean the piston itself?

 ## Answer 1135